DurrLab/SAM2Flow/README.md

    The script loads the default config, builds SAM2Flow, and reports the output tensor shapes.

 ## Training & Datasets
-- The CapFlow / MGH OBM dataset loader is implemented in `core/datasets/datasets_SAM.py` with prompt sampling utilities.
+- The dataset loader is implemented in `core/datasets/datasets_SAM.py` with prompt sampling utilities.
 - To train, adapt the notebook pipelines (`notebooks/0_1_train_SEARAFT.ipynb`) or build a custom trainer leveraging `core.Networks.build_network(get_cfg())` and the provided dataloaders.
 - Memory length, decoder depth, optimizer, and LR schedule are configurable under `configs/sam2flow_base.py` and `_CN.trainer`.